Deem02/Install-ROS-noetic-/README.md

 6- Then clich continue and choose your timezone:
 ![7](https://github.com/user-attachments/assets/6aa08f62-5cd5-47af-9181-5e96028afc64)

-7- Then Enter your Information (You have to remember the password, it is important), then press continue and it will start installing (it will take a time):
+7- Enter your Information (remember the password, it is important), then press continue and it will start installing (it will take a time):
 ![8](https://github.com/user-attachments/assets/4386e0f9-b41b-4712-86dd-2263efcb5686)

 ![9](https://github.com/user-attachments/assets/c46b0635-4a40-4736-9011-bbf12a7a1f13)
 8- Then after installing, press 'Restart Now':

 # Step3: ROS2 installation